-Going a week without a major brand having itswas starting to become a rare occurrence.
-Critics and users alike repeatedly called upon Twitter to release two-factor (or step) authentication.
+In an effort to add an extra layer of security to your Twitter account, take a few seconds out of the day and setup two-step verifications on your account.
 The added layer of security requires you to enter your password, and then a subsequent six-digit access anytime you try to log into Twitter.
 The short code is sent via text message to your cell phone, which means that any would-be hackers would need to not only crack your password, but to also have physical possession of your cell phone.

-Enabling the extra security on your account takes just a few seconds and is something every Twitter user should activate.
-It may require you to take a few extra seconds to log into the service, but having a secure account is worth it.
+With the service enabled, you'll spend a few extra seconds to log into the service, but having a secure account is worth it.

 You'll receive a test text message, verifying that you have the right number added to your account.
 After indicating that you received the message, you're done setting up two-factor authentication.

-Now there are going to be times when apps and services aren't set up to deal with the added verification step properly, and when that does happen you'll need to have a random password generated to log in with.
-To get the temporary password, you'll need to visit your account's application settings page and click on the "Generate" button at the top of the page.
+There will be times when apps and services aren't set up to deal with the added verification step properly, and when that does happen you'll need to have a random password generated to log in with.
+To get the temporary password, you'll need to visit your account's password settings page and click on the "Generate" button at the top of the page.
 Use this temporary password in place of your standard password when logging into the app or service.

 This piece was originally published May 22, 2013, and has been updated.